What to Do If Your Visa Renewal Is Rejected in Japan (2026 Guide)

 Option A: Reapply for the Same Visa

-• Issues were minor (missing documents, unclear job description)
+• Suitable if issues were minor (e.g., missing documents, unclear job description)

-• Provide updated proof of income and employment
+• Submit updated proof of income, employment, and documentation

-You may apply for a Change of Status of Residence
+• Apply for Change of Status of Residence (在留資格変更 – Zairyū Shikaku Henko)

 Option C: File an Objection (Appeal)